lpsinger/userguide/analysis/inference.rst

 neutron star.
 Specifically, we define this as the probability that the secondary mass satisfies :math:`m_2 \leq 3 M_{\odot}`.

-**HasRemnant**: The probability that the source ejected a nonzero mass outside the final remnant compact object.
-This is calculated using the disk mass fitting formula from [#DiskMass]_ (Equation 4).
+**HasRemnant**: The source formed a nonzero mass outside the final remnant compact object.
+Specifically, the probability is calculated using the disk mass fitting formula from [#DiskMass]_ (Equation 4).

 The way that these probabilities are calculated for preliminary alerts differs